IBM C.School is a learning platform that helps IBM's Communication & Citizenship professionals further develop their core competencies and skills

 IBM Design Language

 When our team began C.School, IBM was undergoing a significant change within its design culture.
 Despite IBM’s extensive design legacy, its design philosophy, values, and principles had never been unified.
-Until 2019, when the IBM Design team introduced their new design language — signifying a formal shift in their philosophy and aesthetic.
+Until 2019, when the IBM Design team introduced their new design language — signaling a formal shift in their philosophy and aesthetic.

 Developing scalable patterns to fit different forms of learning content